gelic-idealab/design-critique/Instructions/Student-Upload-Komodo.md

 ## Log into Komodo and open the Assets page

 1. Log into [https://komodo-dev.library.illinois.edu](https://komodo-dev.library.illinois.edu) on a computer [1].
+2. Sign in with your Illinois email and the password that was emailed to you.
-2. Choose `Assets` in the left sidebar.
+3. Choose `Assets` in the left sidebar.
-3. Leave this page open.
+4. Leave this page open.

 ## Convert a mood board image to a 3D model